 Volunteer staff can participate in our Needle & Syringe Program (NSP) which provides information, equipment and referral to people who inject drugs.
 Additionally, volunteer staff have the opportunity to participate in health promotion and community education events such as University Orientation Days, Health Promotion Expos at schools as well as information stalls at community events.

 Applications will be short-listed and suitable applicants will be invited for an interview.
 All applicants will be advised of the outcome of their application and will be able to access feedback if required.
-Please contact the Volunteer Coordinator for information on the next training dates.
+Please contact the Volunteer Officer for information on the next training dates.

 Student Placement Program

 Interested in gaining work experience to support your studies?
 HepatitisWA has a student placement program that provides a unique work experience to a range of health and community engagement related disciplines and educational levels.
-You can contact our Volunteer Coordinator at [email protected] or phone (08) 9227 9802 for more information.
+You can contact our Volunteer Officer at [email protected] or phone (08) 9227 9802 for more information.
 Alternatively, you can follow the link below to leave your Expression of Interest.

 Board Members (Voluntary):